 Be sure to update your address with your bank, post office, and any subscription services.
 Since it can be difficult to keep track of every service, you may want to pay for mail forwarding for the first couple months at your new property.

-Use this checklist to buy your next house
+Ready to buy your next home?

 Having the help you need also goes a long way toward making buying a home an exciting and enjoyable experience.
 With an experienced real estate agent assisting you throughout your journey, you’ll discover the house that best fits you and your future plans.